rmind/npf/README.md

 - Traffic normalization (extension).
 - Packet logging (extension).

-For a full set features and their description, see the NPF documentation and other manual pages.
+For a full set of features and their description, see the NPF documentation and other manual pages.

 ## Documentation